Warren County misses severe weather Sunday; hail and gusty wind possible Tuesday - The Vicksburg Post

 Warren County misses severe weather Sunday; hail and gusty wind possible Tuesday

-Warren County missed severe weather Sunday as tornados moved across the state of Mississippi late that afternoon and into the evening.
+Warren County missed severe weather Sunday as tornadoes moved across the state of Mississippi late that afternoon and into the evening.

 Warren County was under a tornado watch for much of Sunday evening.